 Hypnotherapy - Woking & West Byfleet

-Due to the wealth of empirical research carried out on the behavioural therapies, they are considered to be brief effective approaches to treating physical and emotional issues.
-The behavioural model has been used in the medical profession for many years and we know how the application of hypnosis within any approach can aid in the acceptance of new behaviour.
-This masterclass reviews the Cognitive Behavioural Therapy, CBT, model and the therapeutic approaches derived from this approach to rapid and lasting change for your client when coupled with the intervention of hypnotherapeutic techniques.
+Due to the wealth of empirical research carried out on the behavioural therapies, Behavioural Hypnotherapy is considered to be a brief effective approach to treating physical and emotional issues.
+The behavioural model has been used in the medical profession for many years, and we know how the application of hypnosis within any approach can aid in the acceptance of new behaviour.

 NEXT WEEKEND OF THE ADVANCED HYPNOTHERAPY DIPLOMA COURSE

 What are the real aims of the client?

 Helping the client to accept that behaviour is a response to feelings, which are driven by thoughts and perceptions